LkeMitchll/interroban.gg/src/index.md

 description: Hello, I'm Luke Mitchell, a designer at thoughtbot in London.
 ---

-# !?
+# Interrobang _(in-ter-uh-bang)_ n.

-**Interrobang** (in-ter-uh-bang) **n.** The interrobang, also known as the interabang, is a nonstandard punctuation mark used in various written languages and intended to combine the functions of the question mark and the exclamation mark or exclamation point.
+The interrobang, also known as the interabang, is a nonstandard punctuation mark used in various written languages and intended to combine the functions of the question mark and the exclamation mark or exclamation point.
 The glyph is a superimposition of these two marks.

 Hello, I'm Luke Mitchell, a designer at [thoughtbot][thoughtbot.com] in London.
+I enjoy turning problems into great products.

 - [Writing][robots.thoughtbot.com]
 - [Twitter][twitter.com]